 Anyone who is over the age of 18 years old, that believes that it will help alleviate their pain or sickness is eligible for an evaluation and consultation from a doctor on our platform.

 A medical cannabis recommendation is a document that states that a specific person has a medical condition in which a doctor recommends that they procure medicine to help treat it.
 Once written by the doctor, that patient can go directly to the dispensary for their medicine or some states ask the patient to register with the state first, then go to the dispensary for their medicine.

-No, insurance does not cover MMJ visits at this time.
-Our fingers are crossed that does someday soon.
+No, insurance does not cover cannabis consultations at this time.
+Our fingers are crossed that we can someday soon.

 Veriheal is not a medical clinic, nor does the company itself write medical cannabis recommendations.
 Veriheal is a platform that provides resources and tools for patients and doctors in the medical cannabis space.
 Through the Veriheal EMR tool, doctors are able to access their patient’s medical records, set their schedules, and ultimately see their patients.
 Many patients come to Veriheal every month seeking more information about medical cannabis as a treatment option as well as streamlining all pertinent processes of obtaining a medical cannabis recommendation from a licensed doctor in their state.
 Doctors are given complete autonomy over their schedule, how many patients they see, and whether or not they ultimately approve or deny a patient for medical cannabis use.